 Founded in 2015, Cosmographia Books is run by Nina Alvarez and Daniel Herd.
 Overall, we like the spooky, spiritual, soulful, singular, smart, and strange.
-Currently accepting submissions to Campfire Stories, Pumpkin Patch Library, Lantern Tree Library, Famous Orphans "Weird Little Books" Short Book series, as well as the Cosmographia Prize for Spiritual Fiction.
 We also offer editorial review services.

 Learn more about Cosmographia Books at The Codex